Whey Protein Concentrate vs. Isolate: By a Nutritionist

 Comparing whey protein supplement options, since whey concentrate is more bioavailable than whey isolate, you should take whey concentrate after a workout.

-Whichever one you choose, they will both help build muscle and support your fitness goals.
+You can't go wrong choosing isolate or concentrate as they will both help build muscle and support your fitness goals.